 There has never been anything like this in the past for Nikon D750 cameras.
 Most likely, there has never been anything like this at all.
 A perfect balance of qualities that allows recognizing the pictures taken with this lens immediately.

-Top 3 Short Telephoto Prime Lenses for the Nikon D750
+Best Short Telephoto Prime Nikon D750 Lenses

 A portrait-length lens lacking any optical compromises, the Nikon D750 F-mount Zeiss Otus 85mm f/1.4 Apo Planar T* ZF.2 Lens looks just the same as its namesake.
 Thus it seeks to deliver notable performance in any situation.